Troubleshooting Memory Errors

 How do I know which RAM module is failing?

 Once a memory error has been detected, determining the failing SIMM/DIMM module is not a clear cut procedure.
-With the large number of motherboard vendors and possible combinations of memory slots it would be difficult if not impossible to assemble complete information about how a particular error would map to a failing memory module.
+Different CPUs map memory addresses to physical memory sticks in different ways.
+Features like dual channel RAM (with interleaving), channel hashing and NUMA make the mapping of addresses to modules, banks & rows very difficult.
+Due to the large number of CPUs and motherboard vendors and potential combinations of memory slots we do not have a general solution, though in some cases limited decode is possible.
 However, there are steps that may be taken to determine the failing module.
 Here are some techniques that you may wish to use:

 How do I fix the memory errors?